 Backbone arthritis just like all forms of osteoarthritis triggers irreversible arthritic changes that cannot be cured, only managed.

 Early diagnosis is important as it allows for managing the degeneration of the joints before it is too advanced.

 There are different treatment options and each dog needs an individually tailored therapy plan.
 Regardless of the approach, the goals include:

 - Pain and discomfort relief

 - Improved mobility and joint range of motion

 To achieve these goals, the vet may recommend combining different medications and treatment options.

-Medications are used to manage the inflammation and achieve pain relief.
+Medications are used to manage inflammation and achieve pain relief.
 There are several options.

 Non Steroidal Anti Inflammatory Medications (NSAIDs)

-The basis of arthritis management are non steroidal anti inflammatory drugs (NSAIDs) because they achieve both pain relief and inflammation reductions.
+The basis of arthritis management is non-steroidal anti-inflammatory drugs (NSAIDs) because they achieve both pain relief and inflammation reduction.